Treatment Options For Insomnia: How To Get The Sleep You Need

 Strategies for better sleep

 If you’ve been experiencing insomnia without a clear cause, there are actions you can take.
 First, see below for strategies that may help you improve your sleep.
-Next, it may also be helpful to make an appointment with your doctor.
+Next, it may also be helpful to make an appointment with your healthcare provider or find a doctor to discuss your sleep patterns.
 They can determine whether there may be an untreated underlying cause that can be addressed.
 Remember, a lack of quality sleep over a long period of time can have serious negative health affects.

 If you’re having trouble sleeping, you might try some of the methods below to potentially improve the quality of your rest.